kishore2003-04/Ml-PROJECTS/README.md

 Rainfall prediction using Machine learning:
 This project predicts rainfall based on meteorological features such as temperature, humidity, pressure, wind speed, and more.
 Machine learning algorithms are used to analyze historical weather data and make predictions.

+Petition Flow
+This project focuses on categorizing the petitions entered by the user into corresponding department as well as flagging important petitions and setting corresponding priority to it using Machine learning techniques.